Stonepeople/Intro_to_R/README.md

 From here on we are writing and running code.
 The code used in each session is set out below, and you are welcome to copy it into your scripts, but it's usually best to type it yourself, rather than pasting it, so you start to build up some muscle memory of writing the code you will use a lot in interrogating your data.

-### Chapter 3 - importing data
-  [Chapter 3](https://youtu.be/iUbxpQ9mjEg?t=1406) is where we start importing the data and exploring it.

 First we run the tidyverse set of packages for this session.
 It's easy to forget this step - but you need to tell R what packages to run for every session.
 If you switch to another project without closing R, you will still need to tell it what packages to run for the new project.